Citizens Bank Park

 The city of brotherly love had been snake bitten when it came to championships.
-There hadn’t been a title won in professional Philadelphia sports since the 1983 76ers.
+There hadn’t been a title won in Philadelphia professional sports since the 1983 76ers.
 Dejected fans had become accustomed to heartbreak when it came to their local sports teams.
 That all changed, however, when the Philadelphia Phillies lifted up the city in 2008 with a World Series victory that brought the city to its feet.

 Citizens Bank Park was the scene for the 2008 Fall Classic as the Fightin’ Phils knocked out the Tampa Bay Rays to bring a World Series title to Philadelphia for the first time since 1980.
 The stars of this team, including Cole Hamels, Ryan Howard, Chase Utley, and Jimmy Rollins would permanently etch their names in Phillies lore alongside heroes of the past like Mike Schmidt, Pete Rose, and Steve Carlton from the 1980 championship team.

 General Manager Matt Klentak is sure to make other moves along the way as his club looks to make improvements and compete in the NL East for the chance to taste the postseason again.
 He has brought back former manager Charlie Manuel as the hitting coach.

 Among the most loved players in Philadelphia history are Mike Schmidt, Steve Carlton, Richie Ashburn, Chase Utley, Robin Roberts, Jimmy Rollins, Pete Rose, and Larry Bowa.
 For more information about the Philadelphia Phillies click here.